-Display problems and other issues sometimes occur in the Visual Experience Composer (VEC) and the Enhanced Experience Composer (EEC) under certain conditions.
+Display problems and other issues sometimes occur in the Adobe Target Visual Experience Composer (VEC) and the Enhanced Experience Composer (EEC) under certain conditions.

 adobemc.com domain.
-Without this attribute, the browser will reject these cookies, causing the EEC to fail.
+Without this attribute, the browser rejects these cookies, causing the EEC to fail.

 Use one of the following options to ensure that your VEC and EEC continue to work as expected: